 - Freeze them until they are hard and completely frozen.
 It may depend on your freezer, but overnight is always the safest bet.

-- Place your canned coconut milk in the refrigerator overnight.
+- Place your canned coconut cream in the refrigerator overnight.
 Try to avoid shaking while doing so.
 You don’t want to mix the inside up.

 - Take a saucepan and heat it over medium heat.